MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AutoSensitivityLabelPolicy.md

 ```

 ### -IncludeTestModeResults
-{{The IncludeTestModeResults is a boolean flag that indicates whether or not to include the status of test mode in the policy details.}}
+The IncludeTestModeResults parameter specifies whether to include the status of test mode in the policy details.
+Valid values are:

+- $true: Include the status of test mode in the policy details.

+- $false: Don't include the status of test mode in the policy details.

 ```yaml
 Type: Boolean